Alex Cowie

-Alex Cowie (born 11 May 1947) is a British former international squash and tennis player.
+Alexandra Cowie née Soady (born 11 May 1947) is a British former international squash and tennis player.
 She competed under her maiden name Alex Soady until 1969.

+Biography

 Initially a tennis player, Cowie made several appearances at Wimbledon in the 1960s and 1970s.

 Cowie featured at the World Squash Championships in 1985 and 1987.
-She was later the coach of Cassie Jackman and served as team manager of the national team.
+She was later the coach of Cassie Jackman and served as team manager of the women's national team.
+Cowie won a gold medal for the England women's national squash team at the European Squash Team Championships at the 1985 European Squash Team Championships in Barcelona.

+Her son Stuart Cowie was a Scottish international squash player.